 The study includes a 5-week oral CAB 30mg QD safety lead-in followed by a series of 5 intramuscular (IM) injections of 3 mL (600 mg) CAB LA administered at 8-week intervals after a 4-week loading dose (injections at weeks 5, 9, 17, 25 & 33).
 Follow up on study product (oral and injectable) will occur for 34 weeks.
 All participants who have received at least one injection will be followed for 48 weeks after their last injection.
-Waning levels of cabotegravir (the PK tail) will be covered with locally sourced oral TENOFOVIR/EMTRICITABINE (TRADE NAME: TDF/FTC, TRUVADA® for daily use for 48 weeks.
+Waning levels of cabotegravir (the PK tail) will be covered with locally sourced oral Tenofovir/Emtricitabine (TRADE NAME: TDF/FTC, TRUVADA®) for daily use or continued use of CAB LA for 48 weeks.